Pedestrian Accident Lawyer Philadelphia

 As soon as possible after a pedestrian or bicycle accident caused by someone’s negligence, you need to contact a lawyer.
 Our attorneys offer representation with strong experience in Personal Injury litigation and insurance claims.
 Attorneys at The Law Offices of Greg Prosmushkin, P.C., have a track record of both obtaining sizeable settlements through aggressive negotiation and achieving positive outcomes at trial.
 We offer a free consultation focused on your case, and your needs.

 Advocates for Your Future after an Injury or Wrongful Death in Your Family

 After a devastating pedestrian accident, it can be very difficult to know what to do.
 If the victim has survived, he or she may be unable to travel or communicate – and what happened may not be absolutely clear.
 You can turn to us for personal service and valuable guidance directed towards assisting you in protecting your future, and supporting your family.

 We are prepared to take action that helps you recover money for medical bills, lost wages, and other consequences of the accident when you must cope with issues such as:

-- A wrongful death in a pedestrian, bicycle, or other roadway accident
+- Wrongful Death in a pedestrian, Bicycle, or other roadway accident

 - Inability to work and support yourself and your family – or the loss of income from someone you depended on for this support